mateoploquin/exponential/README.md

 Round one: brutal.
 I was overwhelmed and taking hits.
 Round two: cornered, out of breath, facing a flurry of punches.
 Then something clicked—instinct took over.
 I threw everything into a single shot.
 The bell rang, the ref jumped in—**Baby Hulk was out cold.**

 I’d won my first-ever fight, in a foreign city, against the local favorite.
 Later I discovered I’d broken my hand with that punch.

-The lesson stuck: **when cornered, adapt fast and swing with everything you’ve got.**
+The lesson stuck: when you’re cornered, swing with everything you’ve got—there’s nothing to lose.
+That’s why I’m moving to SF now: to swing with everything I’ve got.